 Additionally, "if a crowded indoor space within an area where there is widespread community transmission of COVID-19 is using fabric or medical masks as their primary infection prevention strategy and has not attempted to implement a comprehensive mitigation approach through a combination of administrative and engineered controls, then this is not a strategy endorsed by WHO."

 Translation?
 Masks can't be your only form of protection from COVID-19.
-That's why a lot of gyms are administering social distancing guidelines as well as stricter cleaning protocols.
-POPSUGAR has reached out to the CDC as well, and has not yet gotten a reply.
+That's why a lot of gyms are administering social-distancing guidelines as well as stricter cleaning protocols.
+POPSUGAR reached out to the CDC as well and did not get a reply.

 Is It Safe to Work Out With a Face Mask On?